What is MarketViewer?

 What is the history and purpose of MarketViewer?

-In 2015, the Texas Association of REALTORS® launched the Texas REALTOR® Data Relevance Project, a partnership among local REALTOR® associations and their multiple listing services (MLSs), the Real Estate Center at Texas A&M University (Real Estate Center), and TAR.
+In 2015, the Texas REALTORS® launched the Texas REALTOR® Data Relevance Project, a partnership among local REALTOR® associations and their multiple listing services (MLSs), the Real Estate Center at Texas A&M University (Real Estate Center), and TAR.
 The project has provided local REALTOR® associations access to more comprehensive, localized housing market data, including data at the state, metropolitan statistical area (MSA), county, local market area (city), ZIP code, political district, school district, and neighborhood levels.

 MarketViewer launched in April 2018 to give local associations and Texas REALTORS® a powerful and intuitive tool for practical use that harnesses the powerful data and analytics of the Texas REALTOR® Data Relevance Project while also providing access to useful tools like the Infographic Generator and data on other areas affecting the industry such as apartment rents and vacancies, new construction, and mortgage rates.